 By bus:

-GetByBus operates from Dubrovnik, Tivat and Podgorica to Sveti Stefan, Bar & Ulcinj.
+GetByBus operates from Dubrovnik, Tivat, and Podgorica to Sveti Stefan, Bar, and Ulcinj.
 Journeys can take up to 4 hours and 45 minutes.

-Travelling Montenegro is magical, thrilling, historical and memorable, which is why we decided to add it to our portfolio.
-Are you ready for some Montenegrin magic?
+Inspired by our Montenegro travel guide and ready to experience some Montenegrin magic for yourself?
 Have a look at our handpicked collection of unique and stylish villas that’ll put you in the heart of the action.
-Or alternatively, get in touch with our concierge team who can help you find your perfect match (and organise some extras for you too – like catering!)
+And then get in touch with our concierge team, who can help organise some special extras for you as part of your Montenegro travel!

 Leave a Reply